By 22, I'd lost both of my parents to cancer.

-Earlier this year, we reached out to the Kaahaaina family, from Honolulu, Hawaaii, to see if we could honor their son, Luke - a brave 14-year-old who, as of this summer, is finally cancer-free - at this year's event.
+In early 2017, we reached out to the Kaahaaina family from Honolulu, Hawaaii to see if we could honor their son, Luke - a brave 14-year-old who, as of Summer 2017, is finally cancer-free - at our fifth annual event.
 That freedom, of course, comes after a tough battle with Leukemia, a fight during which Luke underwent a crucial bone marrow transplant - his own father becoming his match.
-During this time, the Kaahaaina family also founded The Kahie Project so that others like Luke could find their match.
+During this time, the Kaahaaina family also founded The Kahie Project so that others like Luke could find their donors.
 When approached about Cancer Can't Kill Love, the Kaahaainas were all in - Luke's father, David, even booked a flight.
 In the months leading up to September 23, they offered help in any and every capacity.
-They even offered to bring our little event-that-could to their hometown of Honolulu.
-Little did we know, that was only the beginning.
+They even promised to bring our little event-that-could to their hometown of Honolulu in the coming years.
+Little did we know that was only the beginning.

-During what all of us at Cancer Can't Kill Love expected to be a few words about Luke's incredible journey, David surprised us all.
-He announced that, next September (with the help of families near and far), Cancer Can't Kill Love will be going global with eight new co-events happening in places like California, London and Tokyo - to name a few.
-These new events (some bigger than others) will be called "Cancer Grows Love."
-The new title, David said, is representative of the hope and positivity Cancer Can't Kill Love continues to promote and inspire.
+During what all of us at Cancer Can't Kill Love 5 expected to be a few words about Luke's incredible journey, David surprised the room.
+He announced that, in 2018 (with the help of families near and far), Cancer Can't Kill Love will be going global with at least eight new sister-events happening in places like California, London and Tokyo, to name a few.
+These spin-offs will be called "Cancer Grows Love."
+The new title, David says, is representative of the hope and positivity Cancer Can't Kill Love continues to promote and inspire.

 As carefully as we've picked these words, we admit, they still fail us.
 Our gratitude is endless.
-We are so blessed.
-Check back soon for more info on the Sixth Annual Cancer Can't Kill Love and the first-ever string of Cancer Grows Love events.
+We are so blessed, and thrilled to work with Be The Match back home while the Kaahaainas help us go global.

 -- all of us at Cancer Can't Kill Love